intel-analytics/ipex-llm/python/llm/example/GPU/PyTorch-Models/Model/llama2/README.md

 ## Example 2 - Low Memory Version: Predict Tokens using `generate()` API

-Sometimes your GPU does not have enough memory to load the entire 4-bit model in your GPU (e.g. [meta-llama/Llama-2-70b-chat-hf](https://huggingface.co/meta-llama/Llama-2-70b-chat-hf)).
-In the example [low_memory_generate.py](./low_memory_generate.py), we show one way of how to load Llama models with very low GPU memory consumption.
-However this could be much slower than the original way.
+If you're not able to load the full 4-bit model (e.g. [meta-llama/Llama-2-70b-chat-hf](https://huggingface.co/meta-llama/Llama-2-70b-chat-hf)) in one GPU as shown in [Example 1](#example-1---basic-version-predict-tokens-using-generate-api), you may try this example instead.

+In [low_memory_generate.py](./low_memory_generate.py), we show a way to load very large models with very low GPU memory footprint.
+However this could be much slower than the standard way.
 The implementation is adapted from [here](https://www.kaggle.com/code/simjeg/platypus2-70b-without-wikipedia-rag).

 ### 1. Environment setup
-Please refer to [example 1](#example-1---basic-version-predict-tokens-using-generate-api) for more information.
+Please refer to [Example 1](#example-1---basic-version-predict-tokens-using-generate-api) for more information.

 ### 2. Run